Frost-VT/FrostVT_Database/README.md

 **Unprocessed**: Content that I haven't had the time to think about properly **Processed**: Content that I have had time to think about, and have made notes for

+**PLACEHOLDER**: A garbage file kept there as a placeholder in order to ensure that empty folders are still pushed onto github

 Any folder named "src" is where I'll keep any downloaded media relevant to the level it's in.

 If "Sub-Categories" isn't a thing I can figure out, the entire directory structure shifts up a level.